New Partnership Promotes Early Childhood Programs and School Readiness

 HCPSS will share instructional resources, offer professional learning opportunities for child care center staff, and invite child care center teachers to observe kindergarten classes.
 HCPSS will also refer families that do not qualify for Pre-K to the Howard County CARE line, a free information and referral service for families seeking services for children.

-Caroline Walker, HCPSS director of Curricular Programs, Elementary and Pre-K–12, and Lisa Davis, HCPSS coordinator of Early Childhood Programs, will join Howard County Government’s Director of Community Resources and Services Jacqueline Scott and the Office of Children and Families Administrator Keri Hyde to sign the formal partnership agreement at the June 15 event.
+Caroline Walker, HCPSS director of Curricular Programs, Elementary and Pre-K–12, and Lisa Davis, HCPSS coordinator of Early Childhood Programs, joined Howard County Government’s Director of Community Resources and Services Jacqueline Scott and the Office of Children and Families Administrator Keri Hyde to sign the formal partnership agreement at the June 15 event.

 The Howard County Office of Children and Families provides information and resources for families to ensure all children in the community thrive.
 The office works in concert with the community to coordinate, develop, expand and enhance children and family services in Howard County.